ANHD-NYC-CODE/anhd-council-backend/README.md

 To do so, create an update within the admin panel with only the dataset attribute selected, and set it to `AddressRecord`.

 This process requires around 6GB of available RAM due to performing an atomic transaction in the DB.
 Existing address records will be stored in memory while the new records populate to ensure continuous operation of the search feature while the process takes place over several hours.
 The existing records will only be deleted once the process is complete.
 Because of this, please restart the app and postgres containers in docker first to clear up memory usage from long-lived workers. (ssh in and run `sh build.prod.sh` to clear memory)

+Caveats:

+1. Best to run Property, Building, PADRecord, and AddressRecord updates around noon so they finish before 7pm (which is the when daily updates start.)
+2. Space out the updates by a day. (property 1 day, building + pad on day 2, address on day 3)

 ### Maintaining the daily cache.